nate-fidalgo/MathComputations/SymbolicDifferentiation/readme.md

 } ;

-//In the code you can add your own special function like bessel , hypergeometric function , elliptical ,...etc by doing this
-//Currently these function are support to differentiate or will be fairly soon  !!! private static String function[] = {  "Sinh" , "Cosh" , "Tanh" , "Sech" , "Coth" , "Csch" , "Sin" , "Cos" , "Tan" , "Sec" , "Cot" , "Csc" , "ArcSinh" , "ArcCosh" ,
+//In the code you can add your own special function like bessel , hypergeometric function , elliptical ,...etc by doing this private static String function[] = {  "Sinh" , "Cosh" , "Tanh" , "Sech" , "Coth" , "Csch" , "Sin" , "Cos" , "Tan" , "Sec" , "Cot" , "Csc" , "ArcSinh" , "ArcCosh" ,
 "ArcTanh" , "ArcSech" , "ArcCoth" , "ArcCsch" , "ArcSin" , "ArcCos" , "ArcTan" , "ArcSec" ,